zo0o0ot/hacktoberfest-issue-howto/README.md

 ## Making a good Hacktoberfest issue:
 The secret to getting pull requests from Hacktoberfest participants is trying to put yourself in the shoes of a first time contributor.
-_A first-time contributor may have some of these chartacteristics:_
+_A first-time contributor may have some of these characteristics:_
 * This may be their first time using Github, or their first time using source control out of a work or school context.
 * They have zero to many years of experience in this programming language.
 * They may have previously worked on projects alone or in very small groups, always starting from the beginning of the project.